How much internet speed do you need? That depends on how you plan on using your internet connection.

 How do I find the cheapest internet option in Seattle?

-Seattle has a total of 36 internet providers- 13 that provide residential service and 23 that provide business service.
-Wave Broadband, Ziply Fiber and Consolidated Communications (Formerly Fairpoint Communications) provide some of the lowest priced plans that range in speeds from 6 Mbps to 50 Mbps.
+Seattle has a total of 25 internet providers- 10 that provide residential service and 15 that provide business service.
+Wave Broadband, Xfinity and Washington Broadband provide some of the lowest priced plans that range in speeds from 6 Mbps to 50 Mbps.

 Cheapest internet in Seattle